-The 'Wine Country' Trailer Starring Amy Poehler & Maya Rudolph Will Crack You Up
+Amy Poehler & Maya Rudolph Will Make You LOL In The 'Wine Country' Trailer

 Since Amy Poehler's Netflix movie Wine Country was first announced last year, fans have been eagerly awaiting the film that boasts an ensemble cast that will make every comedy fan scream.
 The movie brings together some of the most beloved ladies of Saturday Night Live for an alcohol-soaked girls trip — I mean... does that not already sound like the best movie ever?
 Well, now we are finally getting our first look at the upcoming comedy, because the Wine Country trailer starring Amy Poehler and Maya Rudolph just dropped and it is packed with laughs.